 To overcome the limited geographic coverage of public access points, we envision an alternative, complementary solution to high-speed Internet access through collaborative resource sharing.
-A group of wireless, mobile computing and communication devices in close proximity can dynamically form communities interconnected through their compatible high-speed LAN interfaces; we call these ad hoc communities piconets.
-Each piconet member independently uses its WAN interface to create a communication channel to an inverse multiplexer, and optionally offers to other members (full or partial) access to this channel.
-The set of participating channels connecting the piconet members to the inverse multiplexer can be logically combined with an inverse multiplexing protocol to yield a higher-speed aggregated channel than is available from any one of the individual piconet members.
-The participating members acting as handheld routers, receive some of the packets destined to other members over their WAN links and forward them onto the LAN.
+A group of wireless, mobile computing and communication devices in close proximity can dynamically form communities interconnected through their compatible high-speed WLAN interfaces; we call these ad hoc communities Mobile $Collaborative Communities (MC^2s)$ .
+Each $MC^2$ member independently uses its WWAN interface to create a communication channel to an inverse multiplexer, and optionally offers to other members (full or partial) access to this channel.
+The set of participating channels connecting the $MC^2$ members to the inverse multiplexer can be logically combined with an inverse multiplexing protocol to yield a higher-speed aggregated channel than is available from any one of the individual $MC^2$ members.

 The envisioned bandwidth aggregation mechanism is an enabling technology, as illustrated by the following example.
-A group of train commuters could spontaneously form a piconet, and all members could receive a video stream delivered at a higher bandwidth - and higher quality - than any one member could receive.
-Each piconet member would also enjoy higher speed, statistically-multiplexed WAN access, a service often far more desirable than private, but lower-speed access.
-Indeed, the same technology would apply to Personal Area Networks, where an individual possesses multiple, multi-homed devices.
+A group of train commuters, who do not have Internet access through their WLAN interfaces, could spontaneously form a $MC^2$ , and all members could receive a video stream delivered at a higher bandwidth - and higher quality - than any one member could receive.
+Each $MC^2$ member would also enjoy higher speed, statistically-multiplexed WWAN access, a service often far more desirable than private, but lower-speed access.

-Striping data across multiple, parallel communication channels is a conventional communications technique used to improve system performance or reliability in relatively staticallyconfigured disk storage systems [7,9,31] and fixed, wired LAN- WAN interconnection systems [11, 33, 35].
-In stark contrast, due to end-device heterogeneity, mobility, and time-varying link transmission characteristics, the system we consider here is highly dynamic, and must be assembled, administered, and maintained in a decentralized fashion.
+Striping data across multiple, parallel communication channels is a conventional communications technique used to improve system performance or reliability in relatively statically-configured disk storage systems [35] and fixed, wired LAN-WAN interconnection systems [12,44].
+In stark contrast to the multi-homed device scenario, due to end-device heterogeneity, mobility, and time-varying link transmission characteristics, the system we consider here is highly dynamic, and must be assembled, administered, and maintained in a decentralized fashion.
+This paper makes following key contributions:

 We present the design of a collaborative bandwidth aggregation architecture that is both practical and readily deployable.
-A key contribution we make is showing that significant performance gains can be realized by adapting shared WAN link selection to the specific application requirements of the communication flows.
+The proposed architecture enables third-party bandwidth aggregation service and does not require kernel modification at the end-clients.
+Based on simulations and testbed experiments we have shown that significant performance gains can be realized by application-level striping that adapts the shared WWAN link selection to the specific application requirements of the communication flows.
 As an illustration, we demonstrate how the quality of a hierarchically-layered video stream transmitted over lossy channels can be improved by a priority/application-aware traffic assignment.